The main team

 Chris Wilcox is a principal research scientist with CSIRO’s Oceans and Atmosphere, based in Hobart, Tasmania.

-TJ is based at the CSIRO Oceans and Atmosphere in Hobart.
-She joined CSIRO in 2007 as a Research Technician after finishing a Bachelor of Environmental Management at James Cook University.
+TJ joined CSIRO in 2007 as a Research Technician after completing a Bachelor of Environmental Management at James Cook University.
+TJ’s work mainly focuses on applying GIS and remote sensing tools to address environmental management issues.

 Qamar Schuyler handles statistical modelling for a variety of marine debris-related projects.